You can tell everyone your age but unless there’s a birth certificate to prove it, you’re just like a foundling with no proof of identity.

 In general, here are the documentary requirements usually requested when you’re applying for late registration of birth:

-a.
-If the applicant is a minor (less than 18 years old).
+1. If the applicant is a minor (less than 18 years old)

 - Name of the child.

 - Name of the father (if the child is illegitimate and has been acknowledged by him).

 - If legitimate, the date and place of marriage of parents.

 - Reason for not registering the birth within thirty (30) days after the date of birth.